cMadan/calcFD/PUBLICATIONS.md

 # Publications using calcFD

 This is a list of publications that have used the calcFD toolbox.
-If you have used the toolbox and would like to add your publication to the list, please submit a pull request or create an issue.
+If you have used the toolbox and would like to add your publication to the list, please create an issue in GitHub or email me.

 ## 2016